 In 2006-2007, Mr. Adras served on the Nevada Test Site Community Advisory Board, which is comprised of volunteers who represent Nevada stakeholders by reviewing and commenting on environmental restoration (i.e. groundwater contamination, historic nuclear test area clean-up, etc.) and waste management (i.e. radioactive waste transportation and disposal) activities at the Nevada Test Site.
 He is a past Registered Hazardous Substances Professional (RHSP), a credential he held for well over a decade, through the National Environmental Health Association.

-Paul is a licensed foster parent, and is married with five children, and his family regularly takes in foster children.
+Paul has been a licensed foster parent, and is married with seven children, and his family has taken in a number of foster children over the years.
 Paul is admitted to practice in all of the State Courts of Nevada, as well as the United States District Court for the District of Nevada.
-He has represented clients throughout Nevada in Clark, Nye and Washoe counties.
+He has represented clients throughout Nevada in Clark, Esmeralda, White Pine, Nye and Washoe counties.

 When the quality of your legal representation really matters, please contact Paul J. Adras, Esq. for a legal consultation.